RahulNadkarni/My-Projects/README.md

 # My-Projects

 Hello!
-My name is Rahul Nadkarni and I am currently a first year Masters student at New York University majoring in Computer Science.
-These projects exhibit my versatilie ability in programming since my time in High School.
-I am fluent in Python, C, C++, Assembly Language, Matlab, and C#/Unity.
-Each of the projects in the repository represent my ability in each one of these programming languages.
+My name is Rahul Nadkarni, and I am currently a first-year Master's student at New York University, majoring in Computer Science.
+This repository showcases my diverse programming skills and my journey in expanding my knowledge.
+Many of the projects here were completed during my undergraduate studies at the University of California, Santa Cruz, with specific mentions of class projects in their respective directories.
+I am proficient in Python, C, C++, Assembly Language, Matlab, and C#/Unity, and each project in this repository highlights my expertise in these programming languages.